 Flywheels

-You hear a lot of talk about flywheel weights when talking about spin bikes, but it’s an important spec to consider with an elliptical too.
+You hear a lot of talk about flywheel weights when talking about indoor cycles, but it’s an important spec to consider with ellipticals too.

 And for the same reason- heavier flywheels create more momentum as they spin, which makes for a smoother feel during workouts.